customerio/RemoteHabits-iOS/docs/dev-notes/DEVELOPMENT.md

 * In XCode, select `Debug > Attach to process > Notification Service`.
 Notification Service should be at the top of the list.
 If it's not, confirm that a push notification successfully got sent because it could mean that none of the code in your Notification Service got executed.
 * Now your XCode debugger is connected to the app *and* the notification service you made.
 Great!
-* Now, set breakpoints in the app and/or the SDK.
-Breakpoints work better then print statements I have found.
+* Now, set breakpoints in the Notification Service Extension and/or in the Customer.io SDK.
+Breakpoints work better then print statements I have found in Service Extensions.
 I have not been able to see print statements in the console for code in the SDK.
-* Send yourself a push again.
+* Send yourself the rich push again.
 This time your breakpoints should trigger.

+# Test push metrics

+If you want to test [push metrics](https://customer.io/docs/api/#operation/pushMetrics) in Customer.io, you cannot use the Customer.io push notification composer's test send feature.
+That is because push metrics must have a push notification delivery ID in order to track the metrics events.
+That means you have to use a real push campaign to test push metrics.

+* Create a new Segment that has just your profile you're identified into your app with.
+That way you don't spam others with push notifications!
+It's easiest to create a Segment where people are added if "email contains <your name>".
+* Create a new Broadcast that will be used just to send push notifications to you for testing.
+For the broadcast, select the Segment you created above.
+* Create a Workflow in this Broadcast with the push contents you want to send.
+* Open Broadcast > Triggering Details.
+Make sure the box `Via API` has the ID for your broadcast in it.
+You can check the Broadcast ID in the URL path: `.../broadcast/X`.
+Click *Trigger a Broadcast* > make sure the dialog box says you are only sending to 1 person > click *Send now*.
+* Your device should receive a push notification.
+The payload contents of that push notification will contain information [the API expects](https://customer.io/docs/api/#operation/pushMetrics) such as `CIO-Delivery-ID` and `CIO-Delivery-Token`.
+You use this information for API calls for reporting push metrics.
+* Check the Activity Log for your Workspace after you send API calls for reported push metrics.
+The Activity Log is the best place to check if your API call was successful.

 # Test FCM push